YosysHQ-Docs/AppNote-109/docs/source/index.rst

 .. topic:: Liveness Property Example

-   The liveness properties are very important for FPV, specially in proving designs free of deadlocks, livelocks, starvation and lost of information.
-One of the problems with liveness, apart from the difficulties to achieve proof convergence, is debugging them.
-This can be quite an art.
+   The liveness properties are very important for FPV, specially for proving designs free of deadlocks, livelocks, starvation and lost of information.
+One of the problems with liveness, apart from the difficulties to achieve proof convergence, is debugging them: understanding safety CEX can be difficult sometimes, but interpreting liveness CEX can be quite an art.

-   In future application notes, a deep explanation of liveness properties will be provided, but to introduce some of the issues and solutions when working with them, consider the following trivial Finite State Machine:
+   In future application notes, a deep explanation of liveness properties will be provided.
+To introduce some of the issues and solutions when working with them, consider the following trivial Finite State Machine:

    .. image:: media/live_fsm.png